 God also calls individuals to specific tasks within His redemptive activity in the world.
 Surrendering to God’s general call places a believer on God’s team; surrendering to God’s specific call places a believer in a specific role on that team.
 For example, in the early church God called Paul to take the Gospel to the Gentiles while Peter primarily proclaimed Jesus to the Jews.
 Both fulfilled the general call of God by carrying out God’s specific call in their lives.

-This post will focus on the specific call of God while attempting to answer, “What is the call?”
+This chapter will focus on the specific call of God while attempting to answer, “What is the call?”
 One way to address that question is to consider the call of an unlikely warrior named Gideon.
 His story will provide perspective on God’s call.

 Brave and Mighty Warrior

 Gideon raised his eyes from the wheat in the winepress to mop the perspiration from his brow.
 For the first time, he noticed the mysterious stranger sitting quietly under the oak.
 The sight of a stranger initially frightened Gideon, but the farmer relaxed when he realized that the man was not a Midianite.
 The marauding Midianites had ravaged the land of Israel for years.
 Gideon’s people hid from their oppressors.
 Some even abandoned their homes and retreated to mountain caves.

 Gideon had not taken to the hills but he had retreated to a winepress.
 Typically threshing occurred on the threshing floor, out in the open so that the wind could carry away the chaff.
 The fear of Midianite raiders had driven Gideon to the winepress.
 Too many times the Midianites had descended on unsuspecting Israelites, robbing Israel of crops and dignity.
 “Would God ever send someone to rescue His people?”
 Gideon dropped his eyes in shame as he considered the plight of his people.